-- Review a member of staff or working group pulled together all relevant information including relevant national and local guidance - 2.
+- 1. Review a working group pulled together all relevant information including relevant national and local guidance - 2.
 Staff consultation all school staff were given the opportunity to look at the policy and make recommendations - 3.
 Parent/stakeholder consultation parent/carers and any interested parties were invited to share their views about the policy - 4.
 Pupil consultation we investigated what exactly pupils want from their RSE. - 5.
-Ratification once amendments were made, the policy was shared with governors and ratified
+Ratification once amendments were made, the policy was shared with governors and ratified - 6.
+Reviewed through consultation with staff on an annual basis by the RSE Leader.